ppetrovtv/pine_script_docs/source/Pine_Version_3_Migration_Guide.rst

 Resolving a problem with a mutable variable in the ``security`` expression
 --------------------------------------------------------------------------

-When you migrate script to v3 it’s possible that after removing self-referenced and forward-referenced variables the Pine translator will give you an error:
+When you migrate script to v3 it's possible that after removing self-referenced and forward-referenced variables the Pine translator will give you an error: